tsabin2023/CNE350FinalProject/README.md

 # Introduction

+This Project logs Bandwidth usage of a Raspberry Pi 2w for documenting changes in bandwidth and stores it in a csv file.
+It is currently set up to run every minute and delete any files that are over five minutes.
+This project can be altered to check bandwith to run at a different time interval and store files for a different length of time.

 # Setup

 note it is assumed you have a Raspberry Pi 2w already set up and running with the 64 bit OS vesion.